Stellar Wind Confinement of Evaporating Exoplanet Atmospheres and its Signatures in 1083 nm Observations: Method

 where the absorption cross sections for the three components of the triplet are $\sigma_1 =0.0080$ cm$^2$~Hz, $\sigma_2 =0.0048 $ cm$^2$~Hz, $\sigma_3 = 0.0016$ cm$^2$~Hz.
 We assume a Voigt line profile, $\Phi(\lambda)$, with a Gaussian component which depends on the local gas temperature, $T=\gamma \frac{ \mu m_H }{k_B} \frac{P}{\rho}$.
 The wavelength offset from the line center takes into account the inertial-frame gas velocity projected onto the line-of-sight.
 Quantities are interpolated from the simulation mesh via nearest-neighbor interpolation to the zone centers, such that any sampling point within a zone volume is assigned the quantity of that zone.
 Rays intercepting the planet interior are assigned infinite optical depth such that they are completely blocked at all wavelengths.

 The rays are weighted based on the quadratic limb darkening law and combined to produce the average transmission spectrum $F_\mathrm{in}/F_\mathrm{out} (\lambda) = e^{-\overline{\tau} (\lambda)}$.
-We generally find that spectra converge with sampling and spatial resolutions of at least $3\times10^3$ rays of 200 sampling points along $l$, which are logarithmically spaced with distance from the planet.
+We allocate rays to more densely cover the region near the planet, and weight them according to their relative area.
+The convergence and numerical parameters of our ray tracing are tested and documented in Appendix \ref{sec:numerical_param}.